limxk/Tutorials-Tensorflow/Tut3/README.md

 - Why do we input the data into the optimizer one by one?
 Is this implementing SGD?
 Or am I mistaken?

 I did some experimentation on running the data by feeding it in one by one (linear_regression_sgd.py), and putting the data in as an entire batch (linear_regression_vgd.py).
 The final values of w and b are similar, with a certain variance.
-However, other parameters changed quite a bit.

-- Why does the optimal learning rate to ensure convergence vary greatly in each case?
-In particular, the converging learning rate for VGD is much smaller than that of SGD

-- Why does changing the learning rate also change the total loss in each epoch greatly?
-(Eg : for SGD, learning rate = 0.001 gave a total loss of epoch 0 as 2069, while learnig rate = 0.0001 gave a total loss of epoch 0 as 845)
+Update 110817 : I realised the biggest problem was that I set the size of my placeholders wrongly.
+I corrected that and uploaded linear_regression_vdgupdated1108.py , deleted the questions that were resolved because of this.

 Question#2 : Batch Gradient Descent (BGD)